The Time for Policy Action is Now

 Marin County Makes History

-On January 1, 2020, California’s Marin County passed the first low-carbon building code in North America.
+On January 1, 2020, California’s Marin County passed the Bay Area Low-Carbon Concrete Codes, the first in North America.
 It sets maximum limits for the usage of cement in concrete based on carbon emissions, also referred to as Global Warming Potential (GWP).